-Of key importance, this car is further accompanied by reference letters from key Cheetah figures including Don Edmunds, Allen Grant, and Larry Webb, as well as a signed letter from Bill Thomas III outlining the history of the car when purchased by Alan Green and raced in period, and Thomas’ signed statement indicated that this Cheetah meets the specifications of a Bill Thomas Motors Cheetah produced in Anaheim, CA. Signed statements from each of the private owners listing who they purchased the Cheetah from and sold it to are also included with the documentation offered with this car.
+Of key importance, this car is further accompanied by reference letters from key Cheetah figures including Don Edmunds, Allen Grant, and Larry Webb, as well as a signed letter from Bill Thomas III outlining the history of the car when purchased by Alan Green and raced in period, and Thomas’ signed statement indicated that this Cheetah meets the specifications of a Bill Thomas Motors Cheetah produced in Anaheim, CA. The letters from Allan Grant, and Larry Webb on file specifically identify this car as the Alan Green Cheetah, driven by Allan Grant in 1964, and further confirm that Larry Webb was crew chief on the car in 1964 and 1965.
+Signed statements from each of the private owners listing who they purchased the Cheetah from and sold it to are also included with the documentation offered with this car.

 Beautifully restored and ready for continued enjoyment, this historically important Cheetah is considered among the most exciting competition sports cars ever produced.
 Daringly built and configured to win, this Cheetah is backed by current long-term ownership and professional preparation as one of the most inspiring American performance cars ever built.